 Over the past few years, Amy Kruse and David Bach along with Tom Nugent, have built a practical and proven approach for professional athletes and coaches to apply their proprietary neuroperformance-technology to create a winning team.

-“For decades, the focus has been on physical assessment and subjective character interviews to see if a player is a good fit, worth the investment,” Tom Nugent, who leads the Platypus Institute’s Elite Performance Solutions division, said in a recent interview.
+“For decades, the focus has been on physical assessment and subjective character interviews to see if a player is a good fit, worth the investment,” Tom Nugent, who leads Optios’s Elite Performance Solutions division, said in a recent interview.
 “Using applied neuroscience, a coach can put data behind their hunches, understand why players are good at some things but struggle with others, and then train against that insight.
 No matter how you evaluate — the brain is the centerpiece that ties everything together.”